mirnylab/hiclib-legacy/doc/source/index.rst

 ---------------

 mirnylab.h5dict is a default storage used by all parts of the library.
 H5dict is a persistent python dictionary with all the data stored on the HDD.
 It uses HDF5 to store and access the data, and can be viewed using external HDF5 viewers or python.
-It stores data in a compressed format, and can be possibly modified to hold data in RAM only.
+It stores data in a compressed format.
+For small datasets, it can be initialized to hold data in memory only.

+.. warning:: H5dict is not equivalent to dict, as it does not provide direct references to arrays on an HDD.
+	For example ``>>> a = h5dict["myarray"] >>> a[0] = 1`` will not change the array in h5dict.
+You would need to run ``>>> h5dict["myarray"] = a`` to commit the change to the hard disk.

-H5dict can be converted to txt format using a small utility called h5dictToTxt.py
+H5dict file can be converted to txt format using a small utility called h5dictToTxt.py, or to matlab files using h5dictToMat.py.
+Both utilities are a part of mirnylib repository.

 Pipeline structure
 ------------------